 Custodian.
-Fifth Third Bank (the "Custodian"), 38 Fountain Square Plaza, Cincinnati, Ohio 45263, serves as the custodian of the Funds' assets.
-The Custodian has entered into a foreign sub-custody arrangement with The Bank of New York, as the approved foreign custody manager (the "Delegate") to perform certain functions with respect to the custody of the Funds' assets outside of the United States of America.
+UMB Bank, N.A., 1010 Grand Boulevard, Kansas City, MO 64106 (the "Custodian") serves as the custodian of the Fund under a custodian agreement with the Trust.
+The Custodian holds cash, securities and other assets of the Fund as required by the 1940 Act.
+The Custodian has entered into a foreign sub-custody arrangement with Brown Brothers Harriman & Co., as the approved foreign custody manager (the "Delegate") to perform certain functions with respect to the custody of the Funds' assets outside of the United States of America, if any.
 The Delegate shall place and maintain the Funds' assets with an eligible foreign custodian; provided that, the Delegate shall be required to determine that the Funds' assets will be subject to reasonable care based on the standards applicable to custodians in the relevant market.

 Distributor and Principal Underwriter.
-First Dominion Capital Corp. ("FDCC" or the "Distributor"), located at 8730 Stony Point Parkway, Suite 205, Richmond, Virginia 23235, serves as the principal underwriter and national distributor for the shares of the Funds pursuant to a Distribution Agreement (the "Distribution Agreement").
+UMB Distribution Services, LLC (the "Distributor"), located at 235 W. Galena Street, Milwaukee, Wisconsin 53212, serves as the principal underwriter and national distributor for the shares of the Funds pursuant to a Distribution Agreement (the "Distribution Agreement").
 Under the Distribution Agreement, the Distributor serves as the Funds' principal underwriter and acts as exclusive agent for the Funds in selling their shares to the public on a "best efforts" basis and then only in respect to orders placed - that is, the Distributor is under no obligations to sell any specific number of Shares.
+The Distribution Agreement was initially approved by the Board for an initial term of two years.
 The continuance of the Distribution Agreement must be specifically approved at least annually (i) by the vote of the Trustees or by a vote of the shareholders of the Fund and (ii) by the vote of a majority of the Trustees who are not "interested persons" of the Trust and have no direct or indirect financial interest in the operations of the Distribution Agreement or any related agreement, cast in person at a meeting called for the purpose of voting on such approval.

-FDCC is registered as a broker-dealer and is a member of the Financial Industry Regulatory Authority ("FINRA").
+The Distributor is registered as a broker-dealer and is a member of the Financial Industry Regulatory Authority ("FINRA").
 The offering of each Fund's shares is continuous.
 The Distributor may receive Distribution 12b-1 and Service Fees from the Fund, as described in the applicable prospectus and this SAI.

 The Distributor receives no compensation as a result of the sale of each Fund's shares.
 For its underwriting services, the Distributor may receive compensation from the Funds' Rule 12b-1 plan to the extent that such plans generate sufficient fees to compensate for these services; otherwise, the Adviser is responsible for payment of such underwriting services.
+Pursuant to the Distribution Agreement, the Distributor is compensated for services in providing compliance services, employee licensing and related services.
+In addition, the Trust reimburses the Distributor for all out-of-pocket expenses or disbursements incurred by the Distributor in connection with the performance of its services under the Distribution Agreement.